 Brontotherium - Titanothere

-Prehistoric life of Early Oligocene epoch, Brontotherium Titanothere by Josef Moravec.
+Prehistoric life of Early Oligocene epoch, Brontotherium also called Titanothere Megaceratops by Josef Moravec.
 Oil painting 24" x 18".
+(Framed).

 * Available for sale to museums and serious art collectors.